The coronavirus disease (COVID-19) has been declared a pandemic by the World Health Organization (WHO) in Geneva.

 In the months ahead, brand sentiment will be shaped dramatically by the level of exposure consumers have to negative narratives.

 News outlets will likely publish attention-grabbing stories that erode consumer confidence in already hard-hit travel industries like airlines, cruise lines and hotels.
-Articles could surface accusing CEOs of making choices that harmed employees and investors which will further weigh on company financials.
+Negative news articles could surface accusing CEOs of making choices that harmed employees and investors which will further weigh on company financials.

 Within a few months, the primary business impact of the coronavirus may begin to subside and the media’s attention will shift to the next big news cycle.
-However, if your industry was devastated by unfavorable news coverage, you’ll need a plan to rebuild consumer trust — especially if damaging content surfaces in your brand’s search results.
+However, if your industry was devastated by unfavorable news coverage, you’ll need a plan to rebuild consumer trust and remove unwanted content from Google search.

 Contact us to discuss your situation and develop an action plan.